usuaero/MachUp/README.md

 ## Installation

-MuPy packages are available on PyPi and Conda and can be installed using the following commands respectively.
+Once finished, machup packages will be available on PyPi and Conda and can be installed using the following commands respectively.

-'pip install MuPy'
+'pip install machup'

-'conda install MuPy'
+'conda install machup'

 ### Prerequisites